-- 10.88 In response to the council's consultation on the current application, the West Yorkshire Combined Authority (WYCA) have recommended that bus stops 16701 and 15500 on Bradford Road should be upgraded to include a real time passenger information display.
+10.97 In response to the council's consultation on the current application, the West Yorkshire Combined Authority (WYCA) have recommended that bus stops 16701 and 15500 on Bradford Road should be upgraded to include a real time passenger information display.
 The cost of this provision would be £20,000.
 WYCA have also commented that bus stop 15448 on Whitehall Road should be upgraded to include a real time information display, and that a "real time display enable pole" should be provided at stop 15449.
-The cost of this provision would be £20,000. - These recommendations differ to those made by WYCA in respect of the previous application (ref: 2019/93303), where it was recommended that bus stop number 15469 (Hunsworth Lane / Links Avenue) be upgraded to provide a real time information display, costing £10,000.
-As relevant site circumstances have not materially changed since that previous application was considered, and as the additional 20 dwellings would not significantly increase local public transport use (beyond that associated with the previously proposed 267 dwellings), it is recommended that relevant Section 106 Heads of Terms reflect the earlier advice from WYCA.
+The cost of this provision would be £20,000.

-- 10.90 WYCA have advised that, to encourage the use of sustainable transport as a realistic alternative to the car, a sustainable travel fund should be secured, for use by residents of the proposed development to support the cost of sustainable travel such as an MCard or other incentives to use active travel such as cycle vouchers.
-For the purposes of establishing a cost, WYCA have advised that the MCard scheme for this site based on a bus-only ticket would be in the region of £145,000. - 10.91 The proposed development includes good connections to public footpaths to the south and east, and the footways of the proposed estate road would connect to those of Hunsworth Lane.
+- 10.98 These recommendations differ to those made by WYCA in respect of the previous application (ref: 2019/93303), where it was recommended that bus stop number 15469 (Hunsworth Lane / Links Avenue) be upgraded to provide a real time information display, costing £10,000.
+As relevant site circumstances have not materially changed since that previous application was considered, and as the additional 24 dwellings would not significantly increase local public transport use (beyond that associated with the previously-proposed 267 dwellings), it is recommended that relevant Section 106 Heads of Terms reflect the earlier advice from WYCA.
+Furthermore, in light of Members' comments regarding the limited bus service available from Hunsworth Lane, it is recommended that this contribution would be better put towards bus stop improvements on Bradford Road. - 10.99 WYCA have advised that, to encourage the use of sustainable transport as a realistic alternative to the car, a sustainable travel fund should be secured, for use by residents of the proposed development to support the cost of sustainable travel such as an MCard or other incentives to use active travel such as cycle vouchers.
+For the purposes of establishing a cost, WYCA have advised that the MCard scheme for this site based on a bus-only ticket would be in the region of £145,000.
+It is recommended that the Section 106 requirements related to this contribution be flexibly worded, to enable it to be spent on alternative active and sustainable transport measures (should these be appropriate). - 10.100 The proposed development includes good connections to public footpaths to the south and east, and the footways of the proposed estate road would connect to those of Hunsworth Lane.
 Further improvements to neighbourhood pedestrian connectivity could be provided via short footpaths between Links Avenue and the three adjacent cul-de-sacs proposed by the applicant, and between Mazebrook Avenue and the hammerhead adjacent to unit 46.
-An appropriate condition is recommended. - 10.92 The applicant has submitted a draft Travel Plan, setting out proposed measures intended to influence the change in travel behaviour towards more sustainable methods of travel using a mixture of increased transportation opportunity, providing information, persuasion and incentive.
+An appropriate condition is recommended. - 10.101 The applicant has submitted a draft Travel Plan, setting out proposed measures intended to influence the change in travel behaviour towards more sustainable methods of travel using a mixture of increased transportation opportunity, providing information, persuasion and incentive.
 A Section 106 planning obligation is necessary to ensure an acceptable final Travel Plan is submitted and implemented.
 A Travel Plan monitoring fee of £15,000 would also be necessary.